 The assessment strategy also embeds opportunities for students to achieve practical 'employment ready' vocational skills applicable to agriculture across different modules and levels of the programme.
 Simultaneously opportunities to develop key graduate attributes such as critical writing, team working, communication and other interpersonal skills are also embedded within modules across each year of the programme to ensure the student can function effectively within the agricultural sector.
-There will be a number of formative assessment opportunities to support students towards their summative assessment, these will be through academic and practical skills workshops through the Achievement and Success Centre at the institutions, on the institutions farm, individual and group tutorials with tutors and industry support during employment on placements.
+There will be a number of formative assessment opportunities to support students towards their summative assessment, these will be through academic and practical skills workshops through the Achievement and Success Centre at the institution, on the institution's farm, individual and group tutorials with tutors and industry support during employment on placements.

 In response to industry feedback there has been a conscious move through the years of the programme to develop students' autonomy, confidence, critical and problem solving skills with increasing access and involvement with employers in assessment.
 This will provide students with 'live briefs' for assessment that will allow them to propose solutions to industry specific challenges and scenarios that they will face in their future careers in the industry.
-This will develop their industry ethos and show them that they can succeed in signposting their personal, academic and professional development considered on an individual basis taking into account learning and assessment needs.
+This will develop their industry ethos and show them that they can succeed in signposting their personal, academic and professional development comprehensively evaluated.
+In line with the institution's commitment to facilitating equal opportunities, a student may apply for alternative means of assessment if appropriate.
+Each application will be considered on an individual basis taking into account learning and assessment needs.
 For further information regarding this please refer to the VLE.
 The range of assessments utilised are detailed in the following assessment map:

-The assessment strategy has been designed to promote effective learning and engagement and to ensure that student knowledge, understanding, abilities and skills required for this programme can be comprehensively evaluated.
-In line with the institutions commitment to facilitating equal opportunities, a student may apply for alternative means of assessment if appropriate.
-Each application will be
+The assessment strategy has been designed to promote effective learning and engagement and to ensure that student knowledge, understanding, abilities and skills required for this programme can be